remeda/remeda/docs/src/content/mapping/just/extend.md

 remeda: merge
 ---

-- Just's `extend` performs an in-place merge, mutating the first argument, but in Remeda functions never mutate the arguments.
+- Just's `extend` performs an **in-place** merge which mutates the first argument.
+Remeda functions never mutate the arguments.
 Because of this extra care is needed when migrating.
 - If you have the `deep` flag enabled use Remeda's [`mergeDeep`](/docs/#mergeDeep) instead.
+Arrays are **not** merged deeply in Remeda, unlike `extend` which clones arrays.
 - There is no equivalent function for merging of arrays.
 Extending arrays is only relevant for [sparse arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Indexed_collections#sparse_arrays) which are uncommon.
 For regular arrays `extend` is similar to [`splice`](/docs/#splice).